 Amartya Talukdar, Kolkata

 Amartya Talukdar, popularly known as Taluda in his circles, understands the danger of feminism very well.
 His research on feminism tells him that feminism today is an ideology that wants to destroy the fabric of Indian society.

 He says that prominent bankers like Rothschild or Rockefeller Foundation are behind this criminal conspiracy against India as they want to break the fabric of Indian society.
-This realization of global super powers being responsible for anti-India activities, has made him stick to men’s rights and make people aware of danger of feminism that lies ahead of us.
+This realization of global superpowers being responsible for anti-India activities has made him stick to men’s rights and make people aware of the danger of feminism that lies ahead of us.

-Talukdar says his best experience in men’s rights was a time when a cancer patient took his name in his death bed.
+Talukdar says his best experience in men’s rights was a time when a cancer patient took his name on his deathbed.
 Amartya had helped him when despite his cancer he was implicated in false cases and had to undergo severe financial issues.

 He also remembers that when Bengal MRAs have held a protest wearing saris on Kolkata streets against IRBM that proposed giving 50% of husband’s property to wife simply on marriage, even people from lower strata of the society became aware of the issue.

 He says that fighting against feminist idiots is also a great fun.
 His funniest experience had been a time when he wrote for an international men’s website and feminists from all over the globe started referring him a white supremacist, racist etc. This was really funny for him as he is a non-white Indian man.